 Not sure what your retirement budget should be?
 Smart Budget works backward from your savings and tells you the most you can safely spend.

-A clear runway showing the years you're flush, when accounts wind down, and whether your savings last as long as you do.
+A clear runway showing the years you're flush, when accounts wind down, and — if there's a gap — a plain warning telling you the year it starts and how to close it.

 See whether converting to a Roth lowers your lifetime taxes — and honestly flags when it would shorten how long your money lasts.